curv3d/curv/docs/language/Language.md

   structures).
 But, the reason there are so many functional array data structures is that they have different performance tradeoffs, and you need to make a choice based on your performance requirements.
-If you are tuning the performance of a TeaCAD program, then `array` may give you the ability to speed things up by giving you more control over the representation.
+If you are tuning the performance of a Curv program, then `array` may give you the ability to speed things up by giving you more control over the representation.
 * It's more abstract than the common approach of providing multiple incompatible 'sequence' data types (eg, list vs array) and forcing the user